pastly/craps-dice-control/doc/text-io.md

 - Input **MUST** contain an even number of integers
 - Values **MUST** be between 1 and 6 inclusive
 - White space **MUST** be ignored
-- Lines with `'#'` as the first non-white space character are comments and **MUST** be ignored for the purposes of roll processing, and **MAY** be included in output in a reasonable way
+- Comments begin with a '#' character, extend to the end of the current line, **MUST** be ignored for the purposes of roll processing, and **MAY** be included in output in a reasonable way
 - Consumers **MAY** process input as a stream and error out in whatever